jonlabelle/docker-network-tools/README.md

 | `watch`                                           | Execute a program periodically, showing output full-screen.   | -                                                                                 |
 | `xargs`                                           | Build and execute command lines from standard input.          | [examples](https://github.com/tldr-pages/tldr/blob/main/pages/common/xargs.md)    |

+## Automated Builds

+This image is automatically built and published:

+- **Weekly**: Every Sunday at 1:43 AM UTC to ensure the latest security updates and package versions are included.
+This weekly schedule ensures that even if no code changes are made, the base Alpine Linux image and all installed network tools receive the latest security patches and updates.
+- **On commits**: Whenever changes are pushed to the main branch, ensuring immediate availability of new features or fixes
+- **Manual**: Can be triggered manually via GitHub Actions workflow dispatch for emergency updates or testing

+Images are published to both [Docker Hub](https://hub.docker.com/r/jonlabelle/network-tools) and [GitHub Container Registry](https://github.com/jonlabelle/docker-network-tools/pkgs/container/network-tools) with multi-architecture support (linux/amd64 and linux/arm64).

+To keep storage manageable, old untagged images are automatically pruned after 7 days during the build process.
+This cleanup process runs against both registries and removes intermediate build artifacts while preserving all tagged releases.

+The automated image cleanup is handled by a custom Python script in `scripts/prune/` which is thoroughly tested with automated CI/CD workflows that run whenever the script is modified.

 ## Related

 [jonlabelle/docker-nmap](https://github.com/jonlabelle/docker-nmap).
 Minimal Docker image with Nmap Network Security Scanner pre-installed.